FHA Streamline Refinance Loan

 FHA Streamline Refinance Requirements

-- Have had the loan for at least 210 days: Counting from your closing date, you must have your loan for about seven months before you can get an FHA streamline refinance.
+- Have had your loan for at least 210 days: Counting from your closing date, you must have had your loan for about seven months before you can get an FHA streamline refinance.
 Additionally, six months must have passed since your first payment due date.

 - Be current on your payments: To qualify for a streamline refinance, you must have no late payments in the last six months, and you can only have one 30-day late payment in the past 12 months.